Contested Spaces – Bishops, Conferences, and Policy Debates

 The Interpreter - Wheatley.pdf

-Bishop Wheatley’s appointment of Rush sparked widespread debate, as it directly challenged the UMC's official stance that “the practice of homosexuality is incompatible with Christian teaching.”
-While some viewed Wheatley’s decision as a bold act of justice and theological integrity, others criticized it as a violation of church law and an erosion of traditional values.
-The article reflects on how this moment became a flashpoint, bringing the church’s internal struggles over inclusivity, doctrine, and the authority of bishops into sharper focus.
+The article After Wheatley, What? examines the fallout from Bishop Melvin E. Wheatley Jr.'s 1981 decision to appoint Julian Rush, an openly gay pastor, to a position in the Rocky Mountain Conference of the UMC.
+This controversial appointment challenged the denomination's official stance that “the practice of homosexuality is incompatible with Christian teaching.”
+While some praised Wheatley’s decision as a bold act of justice and theological integrity, others condemned it as a violation of church law and an erosion of traditional values.
+The article highlights how this moment deepened divisions within the church over inclusivity, doctrine, and the authority of bishops.

 Millard Report.pdf

-A Model for Thinking Theologically About Homosexuality by M. Kent Millard, presented to the Dakotas Area General and Jurisdictional Delegates of the United Methodist Church in 1980, is a pivotal document that reflects the denomination’s efforts to engage in thoughtful, theological exploration of human sexuality.
-Written during a time of growing tension and polarization over homosexuality within the church, Millard’s report offers a framework for engaging with these issues through education, dialogue, and reflection rather than immediate doctrinal decisions or conflict.
+A Model for Thinking Theologically About Homosexuality by M. Kent Millard, presented to the Dakotas Area General and Jurisdictional Delegates in 1980, reflects the UMC’s efforts to approach human sexuality through theological exploration rather than conflict.
+Written during a time of growing tension over homosexuality, the report provides a framework for addressing these issues through education, dialogue, and reflection.
+Millard emphasizes the need to engage thoughtfully, guided by the Wesleyan Quadrilateral—Scripture, tradition, reason, and experience.

 Cal-Nev UM Review.pdf